Azure/autorest/docs/developer/autorest-extension.md

 As a result, debugging a generator extension also requires it to be launched *through the core* like in a regular invocation of AutoRest (on the bright side, one can stay on the CLI and run exactly the command that exposes the problem to debug).
 One can then attach to the running extension process (`dotnet autorest.<something>.dll --server`) through VS Code, there is a launch configuration for that.
 The biggest problem is timing, i.e. attaching and having breakpoints in place before execution has passed the critical point.
-For this purpose, we introduced the `--debugger` flag which will cause any call to the extension to *sit and wait* until a debugger is attached.
+For this purpose, we introduced the `--<plugin to debug>.debugger` flag which will cause any call to the extension to *sit and wait* until a debugger is attached.

 ### Example